-The New Museum Los Gatos (NUMU) opened this past June with the mission to bring fresh perspectives on Bay Area history, art and innovation through interesting exhibits, programs and experiences.
+On June, 2015 the New Museum Los Gatos (NUMU) opened with the mission to bring fresh perspectives on Bay Area history, art and innovation through interesting exhibits, programs and experiences.

-I spent the afternoon there to find out about upcoming events and also to learn more about the Variety of Robotic Creations class with Learn to Discover designed for children ages 7 and up.
+We spent an afternoon there to find out about upcoming events and also to learn more about the Variety of Robotic Creations class with Learn to Discover designed for children ages 7 and up.
 The class taught by Elizabeth Greer was so entertaining that you could easily participate with your kids, if they are into this kind of stuff.

 It’s not that hard to teach children about technology and programming.

 Here is what I learned on class: you will spend some time selecting small pieces that look quite similar.
 The Lego kit comes with a set of motors (A,B, C) and sensors (motion, sound, etc.) and different Lego pieces that will allow you to assemble different robot models that will have a computer as a base.

 Once your model is assembled all you need to create the program with instructions for your robot is to connect it via USB cable to a laptop provided in class, choose a name for your program, and add the instructions.
 The software called Mastermind NXT will compile or process your instructions and, it will transfer them to your robot.
 The name I gave to the program for my robot was Bumper.

 I started programming when I was twelve, and the fun part was always to try to finish with what was on the whiteboard in order to make more modifications to my programs and to try different things.
 This was though my first time programming a robot with a very friendly software, drag and drop style.

 My instructions were fairly easy: